dasoljlee/GAM305_Team1/README.md

 •	Confirm all severe bugs fixed in final build by rerunning all previous test cases
 •	Due by end of Module 6 (12/07/25)

+Josh Negron: After our Discord meeting, I agree with the QA and testing plan.
+The schedule, checklist, and bug tracking ideas are great, and I think the plan we came up with will keep the game organized and make sure everything works correctly.

 ## Checklist